Cancer Research UK logo.

 Pain

-You may also have some pain.
+You may have some pain.
 Taking painkillers can help.
 Physiotherapy exercises can also reduce pain.
-Your doctor can refer you to a pain clinic if the pain continues or is not controlled with painkillers.
+Your surgeon can refer you to a pain clinic if the pain continues or is not controlled with painkillers.

 A thinner, shrunken and stiff neck